ENCCS/sycl-workshop/content/what-is-sycl.rst

   does **not** require special compiler extensions.
 * It is a **single-source**-style framework.
 Host and device code are in the same *translation unit*.
 * It is **asynchronous**.
-We describe computations and memory operations, the runtime generates a task graph and works its way through it when executing the program.
+The programmer describes computations, memory allocations, and data migrations; the runtime generates a task graph and works its way through it when executing the program.

 The SYCL compiler
 -----------------

-We will need a SYCL-aware compiler when working with SYCL.
-These are to optimize our parallel code.
+Despite the fact that SYCL is a header-only library for ISO C++17, we will still need a SYCL-aware compiler.
 ISO C++17 compilers will be unaware of how to generate optimal code for core abstractions, such as :term:`queues` and :term:`unified shared memory`.
+A SYCL compiler will be able to optimize our parallel code and will also be aware of which low-level framework to use to target specific architectures.
-Fortunately, there are many to choose from!
+Fortunately, there are many SYCL implementations to choose from!

 .. figure:: img/sycl_impls+backends.svg
    :align: center